An Improved Baseline for Sentence-level Relation Extraction: Experiments

 \subsection{Comparison with Prior Methods}

-The prior experiment has identified RoBERTa$_{\text{LARGE}}$ with the typed entity marker (punct) to be the best-performing relation classifier.
-We now compare our improved baseline model with methods in prior studies.
+The prior experiment has found RoBERTa$_{\text{LARGE}}$ with the typed entity marker (punct) to be the best-performing RE model.
+We now compare our improved baseline with methods in prior studies.

-The experimental results are shown in Table~\ref{tab::tacred}.
+The experimental results are shown in \Cref{tab::tacred}.
 We evaluate all methods on TACRED, TACREV, and Re-TACRED.
 Incorporated with the typed entity marker (punct) and using RoBERTa$_{\text{LARGE}}$ as the backbone, our improved baseline model achieves new SOTA results over previous methods on all datasets.
 However, we observe that on Re-TACRED, the gain from the typed entity marker is much smaller compared to TACRED and TACREV, decreasing from $3.1-3.9\%$ and $2.0-3.4\%$ to $0.2-0.8\%$ of $F_1$.
 This observation could be attributed to the high noise rate in TACRED, in which the noisy labels are biased towards the side information of entities.

-We study the cause of this difference in performance gain more specifically in~\Cref{ssec:noise}.
+To assess how the presented techniques contribute to robustness and generalizability of RE, we provide more analyses on varied generalizability on unseen entities (\Cref{ssec:exp_unseen}) and the performance under annotation errors (\Cref{ssec:noise}) in the Appendix.